-Section 23 Final Academic Record, Transcript of Records, Diploma Supplement, Degree Certificate
+Section 23 Final Academic Record, Transcript of Records, Diploma Supplement, Grade Distribution Table, Degree Certificate

-- (1) Students who have successfully completed a degree programme pursuant to these examination regulations shall receive a final academic record, a transcript of records, a diploma supplement and a degree certificate, if possible within four weeks. - (2) 1The final academic record shall contain the modules and module grades used in the calculation of the Bachelor's or Master's examination grade as well as the Bachelor's or Master's examination grade itself.
+(1) Students who have successfully completed a degree programme pursuant to these examination regulations shall receive a final academic record, a transcript of records, a diploma supplement, a grade distribution table and a degree certificate, if possible within four weeks.

+(2) 1The final academic record shall contain the modules and module grades used in the calculation of the Bachelor's or Master's examination grade as well as the Bachelor's or Master's examination grade itself.
 2The transcript of records lists all successfully completed modules; the final academic record and the transcript of records may be combined into one document.
 3The transcript of records and the diploma supplement shall be issued in English and German.
 4Information not yet available to the Examinations Office must be submitted together with the required proof by the time of the degree programme's completion at the latest; otherwise this information may no longer be taken into consideration for the documents listed in (1).

-Section 24 Notification of Failed Examinations
+Section 24 Notification of Examinations Failed at the Final Attempt